bhojpur/pos/README.md

-# pos
+# Bhojpur POS - Point of Sale

-The Bhojpur POS is a software-as-a-service product used as a Point of Sale system based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur POS` is an artificial intelligence enabled Point of Sale system applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) ecosystem for delivery of distributed `applications` or `services`.